kinkard/prospero/README.md

 # About

-**Prospero** is a Discord bot designed for online tabletop sessions, such as DnD or Blades in the Dark.

 Features:

-- Play music from Spotify (requires a Spotify account).
+- Play music from Spotify (requires a Spotify Premium account).
-- Generate a brief overview of the game session using automatic speech recognition from OpenAI's Whisper.
+- Generate a brief overview of what people talked about using automatic speech recognition from OpenAI's Whisper and ChatGPT (to be implemented).

 ## Build and run